cloudmesh/cloudmesh-mpi/doc/chapters/management.md

 * Pointer to Gregor book
 * Collaborative editing with HackMD.io

-## TODO
+## ToDo Lists

 It is important to communicate quickly some tasks in the document that we write as a team.
 In order to do this we wuse the keyword TODO, followed usually by an explanation if needed.
 As a TODO can be hopefully resolved quickly it shoudl be able yp complete them in 1-2 hours.
 Any TODO that may take longer we also add to our GitHub project in order for it to be recorded and if we identify or delays in its execution we can assign additional team members to help on this tasks.

 Once a team member has identified a TODO item, the team member can simple put his name behwind it, as well as the data and time so others know you work on it.
 You can aslo communicate on slack about the task you do if you run into issues or have questions.

 ## Git and GitHub

 Git is a distributed version control system to support working on project in teams while allowing different team members to contribute and to currate the contribution through reviews.

 GitHub is a service offered for free with the limitation that the repositories shoudl not be larger than 1GB and the individual files must be smaller then 200MB.
 Github is very popular for OpenSource projects and through its free offering allows community building around OpenSource Projects.

 ### Git from the commandline